-- b) The accountable manager is the individual responsible for the organisation's compliance with 14 CFR parts 43 and 145.
+- a) Accountable manager means the person designated by the certificated repair station who is responsible for and has the authority over all repair station operations that are conducted under 14 CFR part 145, including ensuring that repair station personnel follow the regulations and serving as the primary contact with the FAA. - b) The accountable manager is the individual responsible for the organization's compliance with 14 CFR parts 43 and 145.
 Such compliance is demonstrated by adhering to EASA regulations, requirements, and associated material, and the FAA Special Conditions in the Maintenance Annex.
-This section must contain the signed statement by the accountable manager. - (1) This statement agrees that the organisation will comply with the Special Conditions specified in the FAA Supplement while operating under its FAA repair station certificate issued under the procedures specified in the Maintenance Annex.
+This section must contain the signed statement by the accountable manager. - (1) This statement agrees that the organization will comply with the Special Conditions specified in the FAA Supplement while operating under its FAA repair station certificate issued under the procedures specified in the Maintenance Annex.
 The accountable manager's statement is in lieu of the letter of compliance. - (2) The accountable manager's statement should contain the following or equivalent language: (Compare this with previous EASA statement)( Not relevant, EASA rule requires an executive officer to be the accountable manager, CFR do not ).

-"I understand that this organisation, [name of company], when performing maintenance, alterations, or modifications on U.S.-registered aircraft or aeronautical products for use on such aircraft, must perform that work under the terms of the Maintenance Annex agreed to by the FAA and the European Community and AA regulations, requirements, and associated guidance material, as well as FAA Special Conditions set forth in the Maintenance Annex and described in this organisation's FAA Supplement to its Manual.
+"I understand that this organization, [name of company], when performing maintenance, alterations, or modifications on U.S.-registered aircraft or aeronautical products for use on such aircraft, must perform that work under the terms of the Maintenance Annex agreed to by the FAA and the European Community and AA regulations, requirements, and associated guidance material, as well as FAA Special Conditions set forth in the Maintenance Annex and described in this organization's FAA Supplement to its Manual.

 "As the person with overall control of [name of company], I have reviewed the AA regulations and requirements and the FAA Special Conditions.
-This organisation fully understands that by complying with these documents, it will be complying with the corresponding sections of 14 CFR parts 43, 145, and other applicable regulations.
+This organization fully understands that by complying with these documents, it will be complying with the corresponding sections of 14 CFR parts 43, 145, and other applicable regulations.
 I understand that failure to comply with the requirements of 14 CFR parts 43 or 145 may result in the amendment, suspension, or revocations of the FAA certification, or in other certificate or enforcement action by the AA or FAA.
-I also understand that loss of AA approval will require FAA enforcement action that may result in the suspension or revocation of the organisation's 14 CFR part 145 repair station certificate.
+I also understand that loss of AA approval will require FAA enforcement action that may result in the suspension or revocation of the organization's 14 CFR part 145 repair station certificate.

-"This organisation will provide AA and FAA personnel with access to our facilities to assess compliance with AA requirements and FAA Special Conditions or to investigate specific problems.
+"This organization will provide AA and FAA personnel with access to our facilities to assess compliance with AA requirements and FAA Special Conditions or to investigate specific problems.

-"I understand that this organisation may be subject to FAA enforcement procedures.
-I understand that investigation and enforcement by the FAA regarding suspected violations of 14 CFR by this organisation will be undertaken in accordance with FAA rules and directives, and that this organisation must cooperate with any investigation or enforcement action.
+"I understand that this organization may be subject to FAA enforcement procedures.
+I understand that investigation and enforcement by the FAA regarding suspected violations of 14 CFR by this organization will be undertaken in accordance with FAA rules and directives, and that this organization must cooperate with any investigation or enforcement action.

-"I agree to ensure that this FAA Supplement will be maintained and kept current by this organisation and be accessible to all personnel.
+"I agree to ensure that this FAA Supplement will be maintained and kept current by this organization and be accessible to all personnel.
 I further agree to submit revisions to this Supplement to [name of AA] for acceptance before implementing any such revisions."